-In many secondary classrooms, students not only study written communication, but also oral.
-When teaching speeches and presentations, consider what traits you want to assess.
-Ideally you will want to develop an oral presentation rubric with the whole class.
-If the students help generate the rubric, they better understand all the components.
-If the teacher makes the assessment tool and then gives it to the students, it’s in his/her language and often includes skills the students don’t understand.
+In many secondary classrooms, students not only study written communication but also oral.
+When teaching speeches and presentations, consider what traits you want to instruct on and then assess.
+Then, build an oral presentation rubric with the whole class.

 Since oral communication includes the traits of writing, as well, it makes sense that some of them would appear on the all-class speech rubric.
 In addition, there may be some criteria that is specific only to this genre.
 Here are some facets to consider addressing: